magepages/mpdocs/docs/store-switcher/index.md

 - **Type**: Choose the type that you want to redirect to the rule
   - `Redirect to a URL`: It will show more fields:
     - `Redirect to a URL`: Enter the Url into the `Redirect to a URL` field.
 The rule will be redirected to the selected Url.

+    - For example: If you enter as https://mageplaza.com or mageplaza.com, your website will be redirected to https://mageplaza.com.

   - `Redirect to a Store View/Change Currency`: It will show more 3 fields:
     - `Redirect to a store`: Choose the store view.
 The rule will be redirected to show on the selected store.
 Multiple stores can be selected at the same time.